core-wg/resource-directory/draft-ietf-core-resource-directory.md

 become too onerous.

-In a controlled environment (e.g. building control), the Resource Directory can be filled by a third device, called a commissioning tool.
+In a controlled environment (e.g. building control), the Resource Directory can be filled by a third party device, called a commissioning tool.
 The commissioning tool can fill the Resource Directory from a database or other means.
 For that purpose the scheme, IP address and port of the registered device is indicated in the Context parameter of the registration described in {{registration}}.